babonet/GitHubCopilot-architect/CONTRIBUTING.md

 - **Imports**: Organize imports according to [PEP 8](https://www.python.org/dev/peps/pep-0008/#imports).
 - **Documentation**: Include docstrings for functions, classes, and modules.
 - **Architecture**: Follow the existing architectural patterns:
-  - Use the `BaseArchitect` abstract class for new AI model providers
+  - Use the `BaseArchitect` abstract class for Azure OpenAI integration
   - Keep prompts and logic separated
   - Ensure compatibility with the phase-based approach
+  - Optimize for VSCode and GitHub Copilot integration

 #### Commit Messages